 Although unfortunately, lupus hair loss from scarring lesions on the scalp is irreversible.
 The hair loss is permanent in this case.

-In the case that the lupus hair loss is reversible, you have to wait till the disease goes into remission and you have successfully recovered from its symptoms.
+If lupus hair loss is reversible, you have to wait until the disease goes into remission and you have successfully recovered from its symptoms.

 To take better care of your hair, make sure that you’re eating healthy foods such as fruits and vegetables.
 Also, consult your doctor before taking any supplements for hair loss since they can interfere with the medicines that you’re taking for lupus.